mikeharrison4/checkout-customerfeedback-app/README.md

 Submitting a comment using the feedback form will automatically update the comment list without the need to refresh.
 You will not be able to submit feedback if the form is not filled out correctly.

-Under the comment section, there is also a button which gives you the option to see a graph with useful rating metrics that have been left by other users.
+Under the comment section, there is a button which gives you the option to see a graph with useful rating metrics that have been left by other users.

 # Assumptions